Here we’ll take a look at how you can invest in your child’s financial future with some practical tips.

 It gives me great comfort to know that my husband and children’s finances won’t be majorly affected if I become ill for any reason, or if something happens to me suddenly.

-You’ll find plenty of life insurance and critical illness cover providers such as Future Proof Insurance online, so don’t forget to compare prices and coverage.
+You’ll find plenty of life insurance and critical illness cover providers online, so don’t forget to compare prices and coverage.

 3. Consider taking out income protection

 Income protection is another form of insurance that pays out a monthly income to cover a level of your expenses if you become unable to work as the result of an accident or sickness.
 A financial advisor will be able to help you understand if this level of protection is right for you.